NA-MIC/ProjectWeek/PW29_2018_London_Canada/README.md

 +
 +

+## Breakout sessions

+List of potential topics for breakout sessions - they will be scheduled if interest of enough people is confirmed.
+Feel free to add any topic that you would be interested to learn about or discuss.

++ Augmented/Virtual reality: AR/VR demos, discuss about potential applications
++ SlicerIGT: presentation about how to build Slicer-based real-time image-guidance and navigation systems
++ Segmentation: tutorial about Segment Editor tools, Q&A

 ## Clinical Interaction Session
 We have invited a number of clinicians from a variety of specialties to visit, present, discuss, or just generally engage with the community in order to faciliate meaningful and useful progress.